javrui/search-module/README.md

 ## ✨Overview
 📌 TO DO: esto no me gusta como queda:

-This module provides two abstract base classes to be used for search problems solving, using Breadth-First or Depth-First Search algorithms.

-Users of this module are expected to subclass those base classes to write its abstract methods according to the search problem specific logic.
+This module interface is two abstract base classes.
+You have to write a problem-specific class derived from each, to write its abstract methods according to the search problem specific logic.

 ## 🚀 Basic usage
-Example of maze problem solving.
-User writes abstract methods of derived classes (Maze and MazeNode), and solves maze just calling **solve()**:
+Example of basic maze solving script.
+Once abstract methods of derived classes (Maze and MazeNode) are defined, maze solving is just calling **solve()** and showing result with **show_solution()** methods:

     from search import Node, SearchProblem